-- Microbiology: Most common pathogens: coagulase-negative staphylococci, Enterococci, S. aureus, Gram-negative bacilli, and yeast (Candida spp.). - Catheter salvage: - Catheter removal is STRONGLY recommended for infections with S. aureus, yeast, and Pseudomonas, as the chance of catheter salvage is low and the risks of ongoing infection can be high. - o Infected catheters should never be exchanged over a wire.
+- Microbiology: Most common pathogens: coagulase-negative staphylococci, Enterococci, S. aureus, gram-negative bacilli, Candida - Catheter salvage: - Catheter removal is STRONGLY recommend for infections with S. aureus, yeast, and Pseudomonas, as the chance of catheter salvage is low and the risks of ongoing infection can be high. - Infected catheters should never be exchanged over a wire.